§ 4701 Scope of chapter.

 (3) For the making of refunds as provided in § 4716 of this title.

 (c) Funds while so held in escrow may be invested in certificates of deposit or savings accounts.
-Interest accruing thereon shall become part of the funds released as provided in subsection (b)(2) above, or shall be applied toward the costs of making refunds under subsection (b)(3) above, or to supplement the bond or deposit in lieu thereof in the event the same is called on pursuant to § 4713 of this title.
+Interest accruing thereon shall become part of the funds released as provided in paragraph (b)(2) of this section above, or shall be applied toward the costs of making refunds under paragraph (b)(3) of this section above, or to supplement the bond or deposit in lieu thereof in the event the same is called on pursuant to § 4713 of this title.